ignition-is-go/rship-docs/src/05_Executors Reference/02_Rship-Ableton.md

 Rship-Ableton runs separately and bridges the connection between Ableton Live and Rocketship.

-## Installation
+## Installation and Setup

 **rship.amxd**

-Download the rship.amxd and add it to any track in the set.
+1. Download the rship.amxd and add it to any track in the set
+2. Enter a unique Service ID (the name of the live set)

 > NOTE: As of Ableton 12, disabling the M4L device, or opening the device in the Max editor, will disconnect Ableton from Rocketship.

 **Rship-Ableton**

-Download the 'Rship-Ableton' sidecar app and run it.
-Enter the address and port of a Rocketship server and connect.
+1. Download and run the 'Rship-Ableton' sidecar app
+2. Enter the address and port of a Rocketship server to connect

 ## Targets, Actions, and Emitters